csbogdan/vagrant.ansible.tyk/README.md

     ```

 # Deploy Tyk
-Follow these steps to get a Tyk envvironment up and running.
+Follow these steps to get a Tyk environment up and running.
 It uses the default values as per the instructions @  https://tyk.io/docs/tyk-api-gateway-v-2-0/installation-options-setup/vagrant/

 -   Start the `vagrant up`  process
     ```